EienMiku/cpp-option/README.md

 ## Implementation Notes

-This library uses a union-based storage mechanism, supporting value types, reference types (as pointers), and `void` (presence only), combining Rust `Option` semantics with C++23 features:
+This library uses a union-based storage mechanism, supporting value types, reference types (implemented with pointers), and `void` (presence only), combining Rust `Option` semantics with C++26 features:

 - Complete move/copy semantics and perfect forwarding
 - Extensive `constexpr` support
 - Explicit `this` parameter (deducing this)
 - Integration with standard types like `std::expected`, `std::pair`, etc.

-### Special Optimization

-Define `OPT_OPTION_PTR_OPTIMIZATION` to enable pointer optimization.
-For pointer types, `option` uses only pointer-sized storage.

 ## Method Overview